• Home

 Got all that?

 OK, here is the state-by-state breakdown.
-I have provided links to the PDFs of each Certificate of Ascertainment.
+I have provided links to the PDFs of each Certificate of Ascertainment - they are hyperlinked to the name of the state.
 NOTE: For many states, unless a write-in candidate came close to winning the state, all votes for write-ins are lumped together and never reported individually.
 These are often reported as "scattered", "lump sum", or simply added together.
 Other states report out all write-in votes for all official write-in candidates.

 Arizona: 11 votes - see Page 9 for our Electors' names!